-Health coverage is usually the first issue to be handled after a layoff.
-Federal law known as COBRA guarantees that you can keep your medical insurance coverage for up to 18 months if you work for a company with more than 20 employees.
-If this applies to you then you should be familiar with the details of COBRA law; the choices you make are irreversible.
-Eligibility for other health plans may depend on your eligibility for and elections made with regard to COBRA coverage.
+Health coverage is usually the first and most important issue to be handled after a layoff.
+If you were covered by employer-provided coverage, a federal law known as ‘COBRA’ guarantees that you can keep your coverage for up to 18 months – but only applies if you work for a company with more than 20 employees.
+If this applies to you then you should learn the details of COBRA law now.
+The choices you make related to this benefit are irreversible.
+A common cause of error and confusion: your eligibility for other alternate health plans may depend on your eligibility for and whether you elected to apply for COBRA coverage.
+For example, if you were eligible for COBRA coverage and elected to not apply, then you may not be immediately eligible for coverage through your state insurance exchange.

-If your company has less than 20 employees, then COBRA coverage is not available to you under any circumstances.
+If your company has fewer than 20 employees, then COBRA coverage is not available to you.
 Sometimes an employer may make an arrangement to continue to provide you with group health coverage after your employment is terminated.
-This is a dangerous situation.
-If COBRA coverage is not available to you under federal law and the insurance company later learns of a claim on your policy, then the insurer may immediately terminate your insurance coverage and deny responsibility for paying any further claims.
+This is an insecure and dangerous situation.
+If COBRA coverage is not available to you under the terms of the federal law and the insurance company later learns of a claim on your policy, then the insurer may immediately terminate your insurance coverage and deny responsibility for paying any further claims.
 The insurer even has the legal right to rescind coverage retroactively back to your date of termination of employment.
 While most insurance companies do not strictly enforce these severe penalties, it just is not worth taking the risk with your health insurance.

 If you are not sure if COBRA applies (for example, your company has had less than 20 employees in the past but has recently grown to more than 20 employees) you should put your request for COBRA coverage in writing to your employer and the insurance company.
 Usually they will err on the side of caution and offer you the COBRA coverage but this action will not be taken unless prompted by your formal request.